It’s Different For Everyone

 During your first appointment, your clinician will speak with you about what brings you in to session, what you may be struggling with and what your experiences of this are.
 This first session will also involve gathering a general history of the issue that you are experiencing, as well as understanding what factors may be influencing your experiences both in the past and the present.
 Following this, you will discuss what may be helpful in terms of engaging with treatment, as well as what positive change will mean for you and how this will be recognised inside and outside of sessions.

 From here, the active intervention process of therapy will begin, and will typically require a number of subsequent sessions, with the mental health professional checking in with you at each point to ensure that treatment is moving in an effective and positive direction.
-There are a variety of therapeutic approaches used across the Spectrum Mental Health team, with each clinician using the approaches that work most effectively for them with different clients.
+There are a variety of therapeutic approaches used across the Centric Mental Health team, with each clinician using the approaches that work most effectively for them with different clients.
 A brief explanation of each therapeutic approach can be found here, with more information about our team members available here.

 Working Together To Reach Your Goals